The Fast and the Furious (2001 film): Release

-The Fast and the Furious was released on June 22, 2001, in North America and ranked #1 at the box office ahead of Dr. Dolittle 2, Lara Croft: Tomb Raider and Atlantis: The Lost Empire, earning $40,089,015 during its opening weekend.
-The film became one of the four consecutive Universal films of 2001 to gross $40 million in their opening weekends, with the others being Jurassic Park III, American Pie 2 and The Mummy Returns.
-Its widest release was 2,889 theaters.
-During its run, the film has made a domestic total of $144,533,925 along with an international total of $62,750,000 bringing its worldwide total of $207,283,925 on a budget of $38 million.
+The Fast and the Furious premiered at the Mann Village Theatre in Los Angeles on June 18, 2001.
+It was then released to theaters in the United States on June 22, 2001.

 Home media

 The Fast and the Furious was released on DVD and VHS on January 2, 2002.
 The DVD release sold 2.1 million copies during its first day of release, making it the second-highest single-day DVD sales of any film, behind Pearl Harbor.
-The film also made $18.6 million in DVD rentals, which was the highest at the time, beating Cast Away.
-It would hold this record for four months until it was surpassed by Harry Potter and the Sorcerer's Stone that May.
+The film also made $18.65 million in video store rental revenue in its first week, a record at the time, beating Cast Away.
+It was later surpassed by Harry Potter and the Sorcerer's Stone in May.
 More than 5.5 million home video units were sold by April 2002.
-A second DVD, dubbed the "Tricked Out Edition", was released on June 3, 2003, and features The Turbo Charged Prelude for 2 Fast 2 Furious, a short film that set the tone of the film's sequel.
+A second DVD release, dubbed the "Tricked Out Edition", was released on June 3, 2003, and features The Turbo Charged Prelude for 2 Fast 2 Furious, a short film that set the tone of the film's sequel.
 An abridged version of the short film is also on the sequel's DVD release.